 - Participants: 4-8 people per group, depending on the complexity of the topic.

-The ‘Vision Dashboard’ a simple discussion tool to facilitate constructive discussions within expert groups.
-It provides a useful platform to discuss certains specific aspects of a larger complex problem.
+The ‘Project-Environment Canvas’ a simple discussion tool to facilitate constructive discussions within expert groups.
+It provides a useful platform to discuss certain specific aspects of a larger complex problem.